Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 > Additionally, you must have the Manage Server permission on the Discord server in order to set up this process.
 {.is-warning}

 The bot provides a brand new menu to assist you with assigning roles to permissions.
+To start, select the role you wish to map permissions to from the dropdown.

 ![Bot_CADRolemap01.png](/tutorials/getting-started/sonoran-cad-integration/bot_cadrolemap01.png)

-Select a role:
+Once you've selected a role, you can use the linked tool to toggle what permissions that a user with this role should receive.
+It will generate a number corresponding to the selected permissions that you can copy and input in the next step.

 ![Bot_CADRolemap02.png](/tutorials/getting-started/sonoran-cad-integration/bot_cadrolemap02.png)

-Clicking "Set Mapping" will present an option to specify a code (using the linked tool) or an existing permission key.
+Clicking `Set Mapping` will present an option to specify a code (generated using the linked tool) or an existing permission key.
 Enter "0" as the permission mask to delete the current mapping instead.

 ![Bot_CADRolemap03.png](/tutorials/getting-started/sonoran-cad-integration/bot_cadrolemap03.png)